watate/medsecure-demo/DEVIN_WORKFLOW_SETUP.md

             DEVIN_ORG_ID (this is under Service Users)
           DEVIN_PLAYBOOK_ID (Playbooks -> Create team playbook, use parent-playbook.md)
           DEVIN_CHILD_PLAYBOOK_ID (Playbooks -> Create team playbook, use child-playbook.md)
-3. Add them to your GitHub repo with CLI `gh secret set <key>` or manually on GitHub
+3. Add secrets to your GitHub repo with CLI `gh secret set <key>` or manually on GitHub 3b.
+Add your repo to Devin (Repositories)
+3c.
+Configure Devin to run linters, tests, manage dependencies with Machine snapshot (under Machine configuration)
-4. Add `codeql-devin-remediation.yml` to the GitHub actions folder: `.github/workflows/`
+4. Add `codeql-devin-remediation.yml` to the GitHub actions folder of your repo: `.github/workflows/`
 5. Run the workflow!